telerik/document-processing-docs/knowledge-base/fix-invalid-data-exception-generating-word-document.md

 2. After importing the document, if you need to export it as a DOCX file, use the `DocxFormatProvider`.

-By following these steps, you should be able to generate the Word document without encountering the `InvalidDataException`.
+By following these steps, you should be able to import the Word document without encountering the `InvalidDataException`.

 ## See Also